 STEP 2 ~ SIGN UP FOR WEB HOSTING

 The #1 rated hosting service for new bloggers is Siteground.
 Handsdown.
-Starting with a high-quality host right away is really important and will save you the hassle of switching later this year.
+Starting with a high-quality host right away is really important and will save you the hassle of switching later this year and it only costs $3.95/mo.
 We made the mistake of starting with a lower quality host just to save $1/MONTH, and we didn’t realize until after launching, that Siteground is a much better option and the one that most successful bloggers use.

 Reasons You Should Use Siteground: